-This course is designed to survey current trends and developing technology for the cosmetology profession.
-Emphasis is placed on, but is not limited to, dependability, attitude, professional judgment, emerging trends, new styling techniques, and practical cosmetology skills.
+This course is designed to allow students to explore issues relevant to the profession of cosmetology.
 Upon completion, students should have developed new skills in areas of specialization for the cosmetology profession.

-COS 162 SPECIAL TOPICS IN COSMETOLOGY (2T) 2 credits PREREQUISITE: Permission of instructor oping technology for the cosmetology profession.
-Emphasis is placed on, but is not limited to, dependability, attitude, professional judgment, emerging trends, new styling techniques, and practical cosmetology skills.
-Upon completion, students should have developed new skills in areas of specialization for the cosmetology profession.
+COS 162 SPECIAL TOPICS IN COSMETOLOGY (9M) 3 credits PREREQUISITE: Permission of instructor tion, students should have developed new skills in areas of specialization for the cosmetology profession.